sirgama/QuotesApp/README.md

 * MDBOOTSTRAP - used to add responsiveness on the SPA.

-* Typescript - used to add logic and interactivity.
+* TYPESCRIPT - used to add logic and interactivity.

-* Angular - Framework used to make the site a fully functional SPA with various components.
+* ANGULAR - Framework used to make the site a fully functional SPA with various components.

 ## MIT License